 A report by Computer Economics on IT Outsourcing Statistics 2015/2016 revealed many insights into how this outsource trend impacts programmers.
 Overall IT outsourcing, which consists of all types of technology jobs beyond just programming, accounts for 10.2% of the IT budget on average in 2015, which reflects previous year spending.

-While 59% of small and mid-size organizations outsource at least part of their application development work, 67% of large organizations outsource this function.
+While 59% of small organizations outsource part of their application development work, 67% of large organizations outsource this function.
 The sector also plays a role in terms of how many outsourced programming jobs are available.
 For example, 67% of financial services companies outsource programming followed by public and nonprofit organizations outsource (64%), process manufacturers (63%), and high-tech organizations (54%).
 This provides you with some idea where you can consider looking for freelance and outsource programming projects.

 The Trends that Guide Programming